 Public transport can help you keep your energy for strolling around those attractions, and taking part in some interesting activities.
 If you’re spending all night dancing then walking all day may seem as appealing as a kick in the foot.

 There’s no need to order a taxi, or even rent a car for the weekend.
-The trams and buses stop at all of the Barcelona attractions, and while the tickets are not exactly cheap, they are a lot cheaper than private transport!
+The trams, metro and buses stop at pretty much all of the Barcelona attractions and the tickets are pretty affordable too.

 Barcelona is one of the best places to party, with its vibrant Spanish meets Catalan atmosphere!
-These are the best nightlife neighborhoods for a fantastic night out.
-If you serious about drinking, dancing and socialising, then check out our guide to the best party hostels in Barcelona!
+These are the best nightlife neighbourhoods for a fantastic night out.
+If you’re serious about drinking, dancing and socialising, then check out our guide to the best party hostels in Barcelona!

 - Authentic local venues and winding alleyways make this an exciting nightlife scene